 Books for Kids

 Books are a great way to start a conversation with your children and answer many of the questions they have about breast cancer.
-Living Beyond Breast Cancer is pleased to provide the Reading for Reassurance program to share books tailored for young children with parents who have been diagnosed with breast cancer in the last 6 months.
+Living Beyond Breast Cancer is pleased to provide the Reading for Reassurance program to share books tailored for young children with a parent who has been diagnosed with breast cancer in the last 6 months.
 If you are a healthcare provider, please read on below for ways you can promote and support the program.
 If you are a young parent with children, complete our simple online form and we will select and ship you 2 books free of charge.

 Healthcare ProvidersAt this time, we are unable to fulfill requests for sample books for your waiting area or office.
 We have created a flyer and encourage you to download, print and hang it in your office or waiting area to promote the program to young parents.

 For Children (Ages 4-12)• Butterfly Kisses and Wishes on Wings (also available in Spanish)

 • In Mommy's Garden (also available in Spanish)

-• My Mommy Had Cancer, But She's Ok!
+• My Mommy Has Breast Cancer, But She's Ok!

 • Mommy, What's Cancer?

 • Where’s Mom’s Hair?

 For Teens (Ages 13-17)• My Parent Has Cancer and It Really Sucks